Rome’s restaurants reopen. Will diners return? Or just delivery riders?

 “Right now, I must be ready for anything,” Sutrini said.
 “Losing this place would be like getting stabbed.”

 When Zia Rilla opened in 2017, Sutrini was 63, a first-time restaurateur.
-She had spent a lifetime cooking, but had no formal training as a chef.
+She had spent a lifetime cooking but had no formal training as a chef.
 In the decade prior, she’d been what she described as a “woman at home,” a bit bored, and the restaurant was a kind of personal challenge.
 She decorated the walls with cookware her grandmother had used, picked out mismatched antique plates.
 She filled the menu with the fresh pastas of northern Italy.
 Bolognese ragu, heavy on the meat, light on the tomatoes.
 Tortellini.
-Greens made in a cast iron pan.
+Greens made in a cast-iron pan.

-Most weekend nights, the restaurant was full, and gradually, she placed more and more trust in Mezu, a migrant from Bangladesh who’d spent 10 years in Italian kitchens, until he was running Zia Rilla’s nearly on his own.
+Most weekend nights, the restaurant was full, and, gradually, she placed more and more trust in Mezu, a migrant from Bangladesh who’d spent 10 years in Italian kitchens, until he was running Zia Rilla’s nearly on his own.

 But Sutrini, in the days before the reopening, was worried more about the rules than the food.
 Italy’s government, trying to prevent an even deeper recession, had bumped up the reopening date for restaurants while offering scant guidance on how to open.
 Could the air conditioning run?
 Would the servers need to wear gloves?
 Would nonfamily members need to sit farther apart?
 From restaurant to restaurant, everybody seemed to be guessing.
 And when the rules finally came out — two days before the reopening — even that didn’t resolve the chaos.

-Rome’s regional government, pressured alike by scientists and restaurateurs, said there must be “at least 1.5 meters between customers, but in any case no shorter than at least 1 meter.”
+Rome’s regional government, pressured by scientists and restaurateurs alike, said there must be “at least 1.5 meters between customers, but in any case no shorter than at least 1 meter.”

 “These are words that make everybody happy but make no sense,” Ryan said.

 Sutrini positioned Zia Rilla’s tables about 1.2 meters apart.
-The restaurant could survive that way, if the tables remained filled.
+The restaurant could survive that way, if the tables were filled.

 A measuring tape was still on the shelf when the restaurant reopened.